mohamedyd/awesome_resources/README.md

 * [labml.ai Annotated PyTorch Paper Implementations](https://nn.labml.ai/): A collection of simple PyTorch implementations of neural networks and related algorithms.
 These implementations are documented with explanations, and the website renders these as side-by-side formatted notes.

+* [Your Guide to Data Quality Management](https://www.scnsoft.com/blog/guide-to-data-quality-management): tips on how a company can measure and improve the quality of their data.

 ## ML Courses

+* [openHPI Self-paced Courses](https://open.hpi.de/courses?q=&channel=&lang=&topic=Big+Data+and+AI&level=): plenty of courses in English and German related to ML, knowledge graphs, big data management, operating systems, and programming.

 * [Applied Machine Learning (Cornell Tech CS 5787, Fall 2020)](https://www.youtube.com/playlist?list=PL2UML_KCiC0UlY7iCQDSiGDMovaupqc83): Starting from the very basics, the course covers all of the most important ML algorithms and how to apply them in practice.
 The slides are also Jupyter notebooks with programmatically generated figures (GitHub)[https://github.com/kuleshov/cornell-cs5785-2020-applied-ml].